bluecamel/OctoPrint-Mobile/README.md

 ##Issues

-If you have problems with the plugin, don't write it in the Appstore as a review.
+If you have problems with the plugin, don't write it in the Apple Appstore as a review.
 That, is a one way communication, and since I don't know who you are, I can't contact you.
 Most often than not, more information is needed to solve a problem.

 So please, open a [Github issue](https://github.com/MoonshineSG/OctoPrint-Mobile/issues/new).